 "Not until after I interview the tacos in delicious privacy.
 I'll be right back!"

 Paula starts to protest as I skate off around the corner and scale a building, but that's okay.
-We'll just skip right over those protests and into the middle of devouring sweet taco goodness.
+We'll just skip right over those protests and into the middle of devouring savory taco goodness.
 Even if they're not as spicy as they should be, they're still a wonderful-

 "There you are!"